(Translate this site)

 This would be one of the few times I'd have blood other than my own spilled on me in my escapades.

-Sonny sounded surprised by my message, but took it seriously after I gave him a quick synopsis of events, and the nearest thing to exact quotes I could from Gannon about everything.
-I made sure that our location was the very last thing I gave out over the radio.
+It wasn't hard to reach Sonny through the radio noise of the other posse members, once I'd informed them Gannon was in dire need of medical attention, and had specifically asked me to contact him.
+I didn't muddy the message with any bravado or propaganda, either.
+Sonny sounded suspicious and skeptical at first, but took it seriously after I gave him a quick (but edited) synopsis of events, and the nearest thing to exact quotes I could from Gannon.
+I made sure that Gannon's location was the very last thing I gave out over the radio.

 So I'd done what I could to tie up Gannon's bloody ends and call his buddy in to help him.
-Including tying a large blood-stained piece of cloth on a tree limb in plain sight of the road as a marker for Sonny.
-And just given aid and comfort to my larger posse enemy in the clear, over the radio.
+Including tying a large blood-stained piece of cloth on a tree limb in plain sight of the road, as a marker for Sonny.
+And just given aid and comfort to my larger posse enemy in the clear, over the radio (by showing mercy to my would-be assassin).

 But hellfire: I couldn't just let Gannon die.
 Even if it did undermine much of my propaganda strategy with regards to the posse at large.

-I was sure I'd pass Sonny coming this way.
+I was sure now that I'd meet Sonny coming this way.

 There were at least two cars and three pickup trucks, and they were weaving across both lanes so I'd have nowhere to go.
 So I pulled a panic stop, shoved Shadow into reverse, and gunned it backwards as soon as the transmission engaged, crossing over into the wrong lane so I'd be unlikely to hit anyone coming around the curve in the proper direction.

-As soon as I'd cleared the bend I pulled a 180 degree turn, shifting into drive, and gunning it again, with all the enemy vehicles behind me-- some sprouting arms holding guns.
+As soon as I'd cleared the bend I pulled a 180 degree turn, shifted into drive, and floored it, with all the enemy vehicles behind me-- some sprouting arms holding guns.

-I flipped on the nitro and left them eating my tire smoke.
+I gave Shadow's normal all out throttle a moment to get us moving at a good clip, then I flipped on the nitro too, and left them eating our tire smoke.

-But that was it.
-I was now out of the good stuff, according to my gauge.
+But that was it: I was now out of any more of the good stuff, according to my gauge.

-With the posse now out of sight I determined a good temporary hidey hole and ducked into it.
-It helped that this was now like my fifth or sixth run over this piece of road.
-Then I watched the posse flash by.
+With the posse now out of sight, I determined a good temporary hidey hole and ducked into it.
+It helped that this was now something like my fifth or sixth run over this piece of road.
+Not long after that I watched this latest faction of the posse flash by.

 I pulled back onto the road and headed toward the wider end of the funnel again.